Michael Rumere: PSBS Biak

 Rumere started his career as a professional football player with PSBS Biak since 2010, he played for his hometown club for 8 years. he totaled 40 matches with PSBS Biak and collected 8 goals.

 Kalteng Putra

 In the 2018 season, Rumere joined Kalteng Putra and managed to bring the club promotion to the highest caste of Liga 1.
 Rumere made his Liga 1 debut with Kalteng Putra took place in the second week of Liga 1 against Badak Lampung on 28 May 2019, he entered as a substitute when the time had entered the second half injury time, Rumere appeared in a total of 15 matches in the Liga 1.

 Sulut United

 He was signed for Sulut United to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 On 6 October 2021, Rumere made his club debut by starting in a 1–1 drew against Persewar Waropen.
-He contributed with 7 league appearances and without scoring during with Sulut United.
+He made seven league appearances scoring while with Sulut United.